 The SICAV may borrow funds for the purpose of a leveraged investment technique.
-As a Sub-Fund may, in principle, borrow up to a maximum of 150% of its net assets for the purpose of its management, investors must be aware that they may suffer a greater risk resulting from the decline of the value of the underlying assets in which the Sub-Fund is invested with this borrowing facility and therefore, the Sub-Fund's capital risk exposure will be higher.
+As a Sub-Fund may, in principle, borrow up to a maximum of 150% of its net assets for the purpose of its management (unless otherwise foreseen in a Sub-Fund Supplement), investors must be aware that they may suffer a greater risk resulting from the decline of the value of the underlying assets in which the Sub-Fund is invested with this borrowing facility and therefore, the Sub-Fund's capital risk exposure will be higher.